 "Smith was able to obtain many of the official absentee ballots and cause them to be delivered to the ineligible voters, who would then cast votes despite lacking any eligibility to do so, or Smith would cast the absentee ballots himself," prosecutors said in court papers.

 Investigators said in the cases of unaware voters, one or more government officials helped Smith in tracking and/or intercepting the absentee ballots before their delivery to the voters.
-In those cases, they said, the absentee ballots "were cast for the unaware voters."

 Smith, 57, has agreed to resign and not seek elected office for five years.
 A call to his lawyer was not immediately returned Thursday.